9038 Antique George III Silver Goblet

 9820 Antique Silver Sauceboats

 A magnificent pair of silver sauceboats by Robert Garrard with broad gadroon borders and shell feet.
 Exceptional quality and weight.
-Each has a large hand engraved armorial to the front with the motto “In Domi Confid”.
+Each has a large hand engraved armorial to the front with the motto “In Domi Confid” – “I trust in the Lord”.
 Weight 990 grams, 31.8 troy ounces.
 Height 13.5cm (to top of handle), 7.9cm (lowest point of rim).
 Spread 20.2cm.
 London 1823.
 Maker Robert Garrard II.
 Sterling silver.

 9823 Georgian Silver Tea Kettle